goechsler/japh/README.md

        eval $S

-Look's like the only interesting part is the loop.
+Looks like the only interesting part is the loop.
 Let's have a closer look.
 We're iterating over the indices of the list @S, which has 17 elements.
 So we're actually doing: